isomerpages/cris-precise/_for-collaborators/Resources/Data Access Principles (PRECISE SG100K).md

 </li>
 </ul>
 <h4><strong>Matters Pertaining to Publication Policy and Intellectual Property</strong></h4>
 <p>All publications arising from the current early access route must be reviewed by the PRECISE-SG100K Data Access Committee and PRECISE-SG100K Scientific Committee prior to submission to confirm that the data use and publication objectives are within the scope of the approved data request.
-Projects involving use of TRUST data will also require pre-publication review by
+Projects involving use of TRUST data will also require pre-publication review by TRUST.</p>
-TRUST.</p>
-<p>Researchers shall follow the authorship and acknowledgement instructions
-listed in the Data Access Agreement.</p>
+<p>Researchers shall follow the authorship and acknowledgement instructionslisted in the Data Access Agreement.</p>
-<p>PRECISE-SG100K will not claim rights to inventions and associated Intellectual
-Property Rights (IPRs) developed by researchers using the PRECISE-SG100K resource, unless the team and/or its members had made inventive contribution to the development of the IPs.
+<p>PRECISE-SG100K will not claim rights to inventions and associated Intellectual Property Rights (IPRs) developed by researchers using the PRECISE-SG100K resource, unless the team and/or its members had made inventive contribution to the development of the IPs.
 Any resulting IPRs must not unreasonably restrict access to the dataset for academic research and healthcare purposes.</p>
 <h4><strong>Exclusions</strong></h4>
 <p>Biological samples collected from SG100K are under the custodianship of
 the respective population cohorts.
 Access to biological samples require